 The Australian Financial Complaints Authority (AFCA) is governed by a set of Rules.
-These Rules are explained in more detail in our Operational Guidelines.
-We publish both the Rules and the guidelines in full to provide transparency on how we operate to consumers and small businesses, as well as financial firms and other stakeholders.
-Our Rules are approved by ASIC, in accordance with the requirements of the Corporations Act 2001 (Cth) and are explained in more detail in our Operational Guidelines.
+These Rules are approved by ASIC, in accordance with the requirements of the Corporations Act 2001 (Cth) and are explained in more detail in our Operational Guidelines.